-Len Crossley is a Life Member and Past President of the Waverley Little Athletics Centre Inc. He was the 13th Centre President.
+Terry Humphris was a Past President of the Waverley Little Athletics Centre Inc. He was the 1st and 3rd Centre President.

 1st Centre President

 Leonard John Trenery (Terry) Humphris

 Terry Humphris was the Founding President of the Waverley Little Athletics Centre.
 Terry worked for the ANZ bank and his family lived in Geelong, where his daughter Dianne participated in the early years of Little Athletics before the family relocated to Mount Waverley.
 Once relocated, Terry was instrumental in organising and setting up the formation of a Little Athletics Centre in Glen Waverley, working with the local schools to organise local clubs that later became affiliated with and formed the Waverley Centre.